Getting a hemp growing license: a step-by-step guide

 You’ll need to submit a written request to the FBI CJIS Division.
-Attached to your request must be satisfactory identity details, including your name, place and date of birth, and roll-inked impressions of your fingerprints.
+Attached to your request must be sufficient identity details, including your name, place, and date of birth, and roll-inked impressions of your fingerprints.

-In addition to these, your application should also be accompanied by a valid money order or check to cater for the processing fee.
+In addition, your application should also be accompanied by a valid money order or check to cater for the processing fee.
 If you don’t have a criminal record, a report reflecting the same will be provided.

 Through a Bureau-Approved Channeler

 The second method involves submitting a request through a bureau-approved channeler.
-A channeler refers to a private business that has a contract with the FBI to receive submissions of fingerprints, pertinent data, as well as the associated fees on their behalf.
+A channeler refers to a private business with a contract with the FBI to receive submissions of fingerprints, pertinent data, and the associated fees on their behalf.

 Once you submit your request, the channeler organization will forward it electronically to the FBI CJIS Division and receive the criminal history report on your behalf.

-If your criminal history report indicates that you’ve been convicted of any controlled substance-related felony in the last decade, you won’t get your hemp production license approved by your Tribe, State, or the USDA.
+Suppose your criminal history report indicates that you’ve been convicted of any controlled substance-related felony in the last decade.
+In that case, you won’t get your hemp production license approved by your Tribe, State, or the USDA.